Enva Launches Wind Turbine Blade Recycling Service

 See also: Siemens Gamesa and Huisman Collaborate to Improve Wind Turbine Installation

-As the demand for continues to grow, it is important that we find sustainable solutions for managing the waste generated by this industry.
+As the demand for renewable energy continues to grow, it is important that we find sustainable solutions for managing the waste generated by this industry.
 Enva's new recycling service is a step in the right direction, and a positive example of how we can unlock the circular economy and commercial value of waste streams.

 As Michelle Scott puts it: “By working together, we can find solutions that not only benefit the environment, but also the economy and society as a whole.”